Extension codestart

 Dynamic Config Keys in Codestart

-input.selected-extensions-ga: Set of String with the list of extensions groupId:artifactId, usefull for dynamic codestarts depending on selected extensions
+input.selected-extensions-ga = Set of Strings containing the list of extensions groupId:artifactId, useful for dynamic codestarts depending on selected extensions

 input.provided-code[].name|tags|title|description|related-guide: list of selected codestarts with info